Too Stupid to Die

 Too Stupid to Die is an American reality television stunt series similar to Jackass.
 It premiered on MTV on August 21, 2018, and concluded its run on December 7 of the same year.

+Reception

+Common Sense Media was very critical of the series and indicated it featured "silly and dangerous stunts", while Deadline described them as "bizarre pranks and outrageous stunts".